cyborg-dynamics-engineering/win-can-utils/README.md

 # Windows CAN Utils

 This project aims to provide a Windows equivalent of [can-utils](https://github.com/linux-can/can-utils), offering CLI tools for interacting with CAN devices via USB-to-CAN transceivers.
 It currently supports canable adapters and pcan adapters.
 The canable adapter best supported are the DSD Tech [SH-C30A](https://www.deshide.com/product-details_SH-C30A.html) and [SH-C31A](https://www.deshide.com/product-details_SH-C31A.html), both of which are widely available on Amazon for under $20 USD.

+**⚠️ NOTE: If you're interested in this project, there's a good chance you'll find our [CyderVis](https://github.com/cyborg-dynamics-engineering/cyder-vis) project useful too!**

 ## Table of Contents
 - [Windows CAN Utils](#windows-can-utils)